Skip to main content

 History of Sam Rayburn ISD

-Sam Rayburn Independent School District (SRISD) serves the educational needs of approximately 500 students in the close-knit community of Ivanhoe, Texas, located in northeast Fannin County.
-From prekindergarten through high school, all of our students are housed on a single campus, fostering a unique family atmosphere that defines our district.
+Sam Rayburn Independent School District (SRISD) serves approximately 500 students in the close-knit community of Ivanhoe, Texas, located in northeast Fannin County.
+From prekindergarten through high school, all students share a single campus—creating a strong sense of family and community that defines our district.

-SRISD was established through the consolidation of the North Fannin and Telephone districts and was named in honor of Mr. Sam Rayburn.
-Fondly referred to as "Mr. Sam" by his friends, Rayburn was one of Texas’ most respected statesmen.
-As a powerful and influential politician of the 20th century, he served in the U.S. Congress for 48 years, including 17 years as Speaker of the U.S. House of Representatives—a record for the longest-serving Speaker.
-Despite his significant role in Washington, D.C., Sam Rayburn frequently returned to his Fannin County home, where he found solace and relaxation on his 900-acre ranch located just a few miles west of Bonham.
-His restored home is now the Sam Rayburn House Museum, open to the public.
+SRISD was established in 1964 through the consolidation of the North Fannin and Telephone school districts and was named in honor of Mr. Sam Rayburn.
+Affectionately known as “Mr. Sam,” Rayburn was one of Texas’ most respected statesmen.
+A powerful and influential political figure of the 20th century, he served in the U.S. Congress for 48 years, including 17 years as Speaker of the U.S. House of Representatives—the longest tenure in U.S. history.

 For more information on the life and legacy of Sam Rayburn, please visit the links below.

-Mr. Sam was a remarkable leader with a reputation for fairness and integrity.
-Sam Rayburn ISD is honored and proud to help instill those same values into the students of our district.
+Mr. Sam Rayburn was a remarkable leader known for his fairness, integrity, and devotion to public service.
+Sam Rayburn ISD is proud to carry forward those same values, instilling them in the students of our district as we honor his enduring legacy.

 Sam Rayburn.